 An opportunity and experience you’ll never forget.

 The internship program at Riverbanks is an opportunity for college students to acquire experience and knowledge by working along side our professional staff.
 Although it is a non-paid internship, the experience will no doubt benefit any future endeavors in the zoological field or related area of interest.
-Internships are available to college students in animal care, public relations, summer camp (education major only), education programs (education major only), Zoo Teen program, horticulture and other areas on request.
+Internships are available to college students in animal care, public relations, summer camp (education major only), education programs (education major only), ZooTeen program, horticulture and other areas of request.

 Upon receiving the completed application, selected students will be contacted to schedule an interview.
 Efforts are made to place students in their area of interest.

-For more information, please call the Volunteer Manager at 803.602.0800 or email Roni Reeves.
+For more information, please call the Staffing and Training Manager at 803.602.0829 or email Tracy Hughes.